magiblot/tvision/README.md

 ## Data Types

-In the first place we will explain the data types the programmer needs to know in order to take advantage of the extended color suport.
+In the first place we will explain the data types the programmer needs to know in order to take advantage of the extended color support.

 To get access to them, define the macro `Uses_TColorAttr` before including `<tvision/tv.h>`.
 You may not need to do this because other classes like `TView` or `TDrawBuffer` already depend on it.